-You’ve lived your life without ever using that cool new thing, but the moment you see it you want it, you crave it, you need it.
+You’ve lived your life without ever using that cool new thing, but the moment you see it, you want it, you crave it, you need it.
 Like a junkie desperately doing whatever he has to do to get that life saving hit.
-You get caught in a web of wants, needs and things.
+You get caught in a web of wants, needs, and things.

 Getting these things isn’t even the problem.
 If you like shopping and can afford it, why the hell not?
-But, after the high of purchasing new fancy things fades we are left with just the stuff.
+But, after the high of purchasing new fancy things fades, we are left with just the stuff.
 The stuff that served a purpose for a short time like a lottery ticket does.
 You don’t spend 10 dollars because you know you can win a million dollars.
-You buy the ticket so you can imagine what it would be like to have a million dollars.
+And you buy the ticket so you can imagine what it would be like to have a million dollars.
 You’re buying an idea.

 Do we really need all these things?
 When we see them, do they make us happy?
 When a woman looks in her closet that’s filled to the roof with clothes, is she happy?
 Or is she just annoyed she can’t find her favorite shirt in that mess?

 Am I a happy man when the dishwasher is washing my dishes?
 No, not really.
 I’m a happy man fixing that thing on my free Saturday morning?
 Hell no. And this is the thing with accumulating more and more.
 It makes everything messy.
-Our lives get messy, the closet gets messy, our agendas get messy and our minds do a lot of things, but focus isn’t one of them.
+Our lives get messy, the closet gets messy, our agendas get messy, and our minds do a lot of things, but focus isn’t one of them.

-When you’re getting ready to blow out your last breath of air and travel to the afterlife, will you say “I’m so happy I’ve had all these cool things”?
+When you’re getting ready to blow out your last breath of air and travel to the afterlife, will you say, “I’m so happy I’ve had all these cool things”?

 Focus on catching or throwing?